alfred-jgv/accessibility-menu-proj/README.md

-# 🗣️ Accessibility Menu App – React + AWS Transcribe & Polly
+# 🗣️ Accessibility Menu – React + AWS Transcribe & Polly

 This is a **React-based accessibility app** that integrates **AWS Transcribe** (for speech-to-text) and **AWS Polly** (for text-to-speech).
 It also provides **contrast adjustments, text resizing, and magnification options** to enhance accessibility for users with visual impairments.
+**The page utilized here is just a sample designed to showcase the features of the menu.**
 ---

 ## **🚀 Features**